Armenian American Museum: Early years

+Impetus

 In 2014, during planning of commemorations for the 100th anniversary of the Armenian Genocide, the Armenian Genocide Centennial Committee – Western USA (AGCC – WUSA) met with officials from the city of Glendale, California to discuss the establishment of a museum.

 In 2015, the museum's board of trustees was established, entrusting the governance of the project to ten Armenian American cultural, philanthropic, and religious non-profit organizations.
 The Board of Trustees includes the Armenian Catholic Eparchy, Armenian Cultural Foundation, Armenian Evangelical Union of North America, Armenian General Benevolent Union Western District, Armenian Missionary Association of America, Armenian Relief Society Western USA, Nor Or Charitable Foundation, Nor Serount Cultural Association, Western Diocese of the Armenian Church of North America and Western Prelacy of the Armenian Apostolic Church.

 Site selection and museum design

 In 2015, four museum designs, by Yazdani Studio of Cannon Design, Belzberg Architects, Frederick Fisher and Partners, and Alajajian-Marcoosi Architects, were shortlisted.

-California Assemblymember Laura Friedman secured $3 million in the 2017-2018 State Budget signed by Governor Jerry Brown.

-In 2018, the Glendale City Council approved the design of the museum and directed City Staff to negotiate the final Ground Lease Agreement for museum's site at Central Park.

-In 2019, the Glendale City Council approved schematic designs for an $18.5-million makeover of the city's Central Park.
-The park is being reconfigured by the city to accommodate the museum.
+The original location was intended to be a city-owned parking lot near Glendale Community College, but in 2018, the Glendale City Council approved the design of the museum and directed City staff to negotiate a ground lease agreement for a new site at Central Park.
+City Council also approved schematic designs for an $18.5-million makeover of Central Park.

-California Senator Anthony Portantino, who had been collaborating with the Governor Gavin Newsom’s office to educate state officials and colleagues on the historic significance of the project, thanked the Governor for signing California's 2022-2023 State Budget, which allocates $10 million in new funding for the museum.
+Funding for the construction of the museumn included state funds secured by state Assemblymember Laura Friedman and state Senator Anthony Portantino.

 Construction

 A ceremonial groundbreaking was held in July 2021.
 In November 2022, the museum celebrated the completion of the first phase of construction, featuring the parking garage and building foundation.
 Structural steel fabrication commenced in December 2023, and the first structural steel beams were erected in January 2024.

 In October 2024, the museum held a festival at the neighboring Glendale Central Library, featuring musicians including Tigran Asatryan and Joseph Krikorian.
 Mayor Elen Asatryan delivered remarks reaffirming the City of Glendale’s long-standing partnership with the museum, noting the importance of such an institution in fostering education, unity, and cultural pride.

 The concrete pour for the building's roof deck was completed in February 2025.
-The "hazarashen" skylight was installed in September 2025, and the building's steel facade was installed shortly thereafter.
+The 36 letters of the Armenian alphabet are featured in the museum.
+The "hazarashen" skylight (inspired by traditional home roofs in Armenia) was installed in September 2025, and the building's steel facade — created by architectural metal manufacturer Zahner — was installed shortly thereafter.

 Architecture

+Building

-The nearly 60,000-square-foot museum was designed by Glendale’s Alajajian-Marcoosi Architects.
-The heavily engraved facade simultaneously references both Mount Ararat, as well as the Verdugo Mountains surrounding the city of Glendale.
-The two-story museum will include an indoor auditorium and a demonstration kitchen.
+The museum is housed in a new building designed by architecture firm Alajajian-Marcoosi Architects.
+Its engraved steel facade, created by architectural metal manufacturer Zahner, simultaneously references both Mount Ararat, which is a national symbol for the Armenian people, and the Verdugo Mountains, which surround the city of Glendale.

+The 58,000 square-foot, two-story museum will house permanent and temporary exhibition galleries on its upper level, and a lobby, auditorium, offices, and other functions on the ground floor.
+The lobby is illuminated by a skylight.